thesrikarpaida/thesrikarpaida/README.md

 ## Ahoy peeps!! 👋

 - I'm Srikar Paida.
 You can also call me as The Spidey Cooper.
-- I'm a final year Computer Science and Engineering student at PDPM IIITDM Jabalpur.
+- I'm a Computer Science and Engineering graduate from PDPM IIITDM Jabalpur.
 - You can ask me about cubing 'cause it is something I can actually answer with complete confidence.
 - I have my thinking cap🤔 on most of the time.
 And by thinking I mean to say over thinking💬.